 Think, be conscious and be respectful.

 Research and think before you act

-The above aren’t so gender specific but this one is.
-Ok so being a woman, especially a woman traveling alone, can be tricky due to some cultures having very strong views about socially acceptable behaviours for a woman.
+The above isn’t so gender-specific but this one is.
+Ok so being a woman, especially a woman traveling alone, can be tricky due to some cultures having very strong views about socially acceptable behaviors for a woman.
 As a white woman born in the UK, it’s sometimes difficult for me to get my head around the fact that if I was born somewhere else my life could be very different.
 I may not be able to vote, or drive, or leave the house without a male family member and it may not be appropriate for me to make any physical contact with a man in public.

 These are very real situations around the world.
 As a visitor, regardless of whether we believe it to be right or fair, it is not our culture and we should be as respectful of it as we can.
 If you are in a country where women are expected to be modestly dressed take a light scarf with you and cover your head or shoulders if/ when appropriate.

 As a woman breaking some of these rules could have some unpleasant consequences.
 This is the last thing you want when traveling!
 At best it could be a bit awkward, and at worst you could get arrested.